Changissnz/why_western_minimalism/README.md

 adhering to templated nice-speak?
 It should not be.
 When these practices cave in, complications arise and the mental backtracking a key ingredient for that wretched regret, produced from the realizations of insincerity, that could have yielded a better present.
 But the minimalism was violated in these events as specific cases evidence drives of maximizing, or may be drives for as little as simply winning in a comparative session.
+The trait of regeneration is a prime aspect of minimalism.
+There is a core (kernel) and it is not tangible in most cases and cannot be fully claimed by any one.
+When the meta-forms and rigid-forms come to light and eventually wither, the core can be used to output similar novelties.